czernous/persian-hugo/exampleSite/content/post/how-to-grow-afro-hair-long-with-jamaican-castor-oil.md

 But facts do state that it increases hair thickness, density, and strength which naturally will allow you to retain length.

-Wanting a writer well versed in writing articles in the afro hair niche.
+Are you anting a writer well versed in writing articles in the afro hair niche.
 [Contact me](https://www.ruthchernous.com/contact/ "Contact me")